Year of the Comet: Release

+The film went on to perform disappointingly at the box office.
+Tim Daly later recalled:

 What a bummer, man.
 I loved that movie, I loved doing it.
 It was just a great part for me!
 And that was my shot, right?
 That was my shot to be a movie star.
 I mean, on paper, it was a William Goldman script, Peter Yates directing, it was a Castle Rock production, it had a good budget—and the movie just did not work.
 But I still think—as I recall, I think I was pretty good in that movie.
 [Laughs.]
 I mean, I don’t blame myself for the lack of success.
 There was also the added novelty that it was released the weekend of the Rodney King riots, where every white person in the United States was locked in their safe room.
 So I don’t think a lot of folks were traipsing out to the movies.
 I think it may still hold the record for being the biggest flop in Castle Rock history.
 A dubious distinction.

-The film went on to perform disappointingly at the box office.

 Critical reaction

 The film was panned by critics.
 It currently holds a 0% approval rating on Rotten Tomatoes, based on 13 reviews, with an average rating of 3.7/10.

 Dave Kehr of Chicago Tribune said, "The characters are completely undeveloped, the action wholly arbitrary and the continuity non-existent.
 The picture appears to have been edited with a Cuisinart, with occasional backup from a dull ax."
-Louis Black of the Austin Chronicle gave it one star out of five, saying that it "pretty much sink without a trace, so I hate to even stir the waters by detailing how inept it is."
+Louis Black of the Austin Chronicle gave it one star out of five, saying, "This one should pretty much sink without a trace, so I hate to even stir the waters by detailing how inept it is."

 Rita Kempley of The Washington Post said, "(Screenwriter) Goldman ... just happens to be (director) Yates's neighbor in the south of France.
 Yates, whose achievements include The Dresser, and Goldman, who is the screenwriter's screenwriter, wanted to make a movie about their three favorite things: the Scottish Highlands, the Riviera and red wine.
 And that's exactly what they did.
 The scenery's pretty and one can practically smell cork."

+Goldman later called it "an absolutely decent, solidly crafted film."